vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 12 commits since the previous release, including 4 fixes.
+More than 13 commits since the previous release, including 4 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Wed Feb  7 01:54:39 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Thu Feb  8 01:54:58 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER